Nationwide Lifetime Interest Only Mortgages

 Lower Monthly Payments

 One of the significant advantages of Nationwide’s lifetime interest-only mortgage is that it offers lower monthly payments to UK retired homeowners.
-This means that you can free up some extra cash each month, which can be especially helpful during your retirement years when finances may be tighter.
+This means you can free up some extra cash each month, which can be especially helpful during your retirement when finances may be tighter.

 With this mortgage, you only need to pay the interest on the loan every month.
 As a result, your monthly repayments are likely to be less than what they would be if you had a traditional capital repayment mortgage.

-For example, suppose you have an outstanding balance of £150,000 and were paying off your mortgage over 20 years with a fixed rate at 2%.
+For example, suppose you have an outstanding balance of £150,000 and are paying off your mortgage over 20 years with a fixed rate at 2%.
 In that case, your monthly payment could be around £750 per month compared to just paying back the interest element at about £250 per month with Nationwide’s lifetime interest-only option.

 *Please note these figures are examples only and should not be relied upon as accurate estimates for individual circumstances.*